Distance-2 MDS codes and latin colorings in the Doob graphs: MDS codes and codes as sets with extremal properties; codes

-\begin{remark} We breafly discuss another important concept related to the equitable partitions.
+\begin{remark} We briefly discuss a connection with another important concept related to the equitable partitions.
 A set $S$ of vertices of a graph is said to be \emph{completely regular} (often, a \emph{completely regular code}) if the partition of the graph vertices with respect to the distance from $S$ is equitable (the quotient matrix is tridiagonal in this case).
 The number of cells different from $S$ in this partition is called the \emph{covering radius} of $S$.
 Trivially, each cell of an equitable $2$-partition is a completely regular set of covering radius $1$.
-As shown in \cite{KLM:arithmetic}, using the Cartesian product, from every completely regular code of covering radius $1$ one can obtain a completely regular code of arbitrary covering redius.
-It is interesting that a component of a decomposable \MMDS code can be represented as the Cartesian product of $k$ \MMDS codes, where $k$ is from (\ref{eq:can2MDS}).
-As follows from the results of \cite{KLM:arithmetic}, such a component is a completely regular code, if and only if all \MMDS codes $M_i$, $i=1,...,k$ in the decomposition (\ref{eq:can2MDS}) have the same quotient matrices.
+It is interesting that not only MDS codes and \MMDS codes, but in some cases the connected components of \MMDS codes are completely regular.
+As shown in \cite{KLM:arithmetic}, using the Cartesian product, from every completely regular code of covering radius $1$ one can obtain a completely regular code of arbitrary covering radius.
+A component of a decomposable \MMDS code can be represented as the Cartesian product of $k$ \MMDS codes, where $k$ is from (\ref{eq:can2MDS}).
+As follows from the results of \cite{KLM:arithmetic}, such a component is completely regular if and only if all \MMDS codes $M_i$, $i=1,...,k$ in the decomposition (\ref{eq:can2MDS}) have the same quotient matrices.
 This happens if and only if $2m_1+n_1 = \ldots = 2m_k+n_k$. \end{remark}